nuls-io/nuls-v2-design-docs/design-en/c.Network design v1.3.md

    After receiving the command, disconnect all the peers under the specified nodeGroup and reconnect to the network.

-  (Do you want to delete the peer node under the nodeGroup and re-discover the peer?)
+​       Refresh the peer connection under nodegroup and restart the network connection.

+​       If  the peer connection is owned by multiple network services, you only  need to cancel the association.
+If only the service is used by itself,  you can disconnect.

 - Interface definition